Understanding Your Fiduciary Responsibilities as an HR Executive

 - How often are the investment options in the plan reviewed, and what is the process for documenting these reviews?

 - If corporate stock is included in the investments of the plan, what measures are being put into place to ensure its incorporation is consistently to the benefit, not hindrance, to the employees?

 Your company’s department of human resources needs to have the most up-to-date information when it comes to planning for your employee benefits program.
 At Lincoln Savings Bank, we make it our mission to empower our customers to pave their own journey to success.
-With structured 401(k) benefit offerings, and wealth advisors to help your employees invest their funds with knowledge-backed decisions, our team of wealth management advisors can help ensure your employees have everything they need in a corporate-backed retirement plan.
+With structured 401(k) benefit offerings, and advisors to help your employees invest their funds with knowledge-backed decisions, our team of experienced advisors can help ensure your employees have everything they need in a corporate-backed retirement plan.

 To discover how your company’s retirement benefits could help with overall corporate retention, reach out to one of our local advisors to start a conversation.
 We’d love to learn what makes your business unique and see how our retirement offerings can help both your company and its employees continue to develop to their full potential.

 American Century Investments.
 (2017).
 Start Your Engines: Employees Want Plan Features that Accelerate Retirement Savings.
 American City Investments.

 Charles Schwab.
 (2018).
 2018 401(k) Participant Survey.
 Schwab Retirement Plan Services, Inc.